Pathoschild/smapi-mod-dump/source/Forage Pointers/README.md

 ## Conflicts

+* ***NOT*** Compatible with Android at this time.
+This mod uses `Utility.ModifyCoordinatesForUIScale` which was added in SDV 1.5, and is thus unavailable on mobile ATM
 * Will (somewhat ironically, given that Esca has been a huge help getting this going) conflict with [Custom Tracker](https://github.com/Esca-MMC/CustomTracker) due to that mod blanking out the default arrow.
 It might work if you set the config option `ReplaceTrackersWithForageIcons` in that mod to `false`
   * Will still only track standard SDV forage, does not track any custom items from that mod.